2011 Toulon Tournament

-The 2011 Toulon Tournament was the 39th edition of the Toulon Tournament and took place from 1 June to 10 June.
+The 2011 Toulon Tournament was the 39th edition of the tournament and took place from June 1 to 10.
 Ivory Coast were the defending champions, but they failed to win a single match and were eliminated in the group stage.

-Colombia won the tournament by defeating France 3–1 in a penalty shoot-out in the final, after the match had finished in a 1–1 draw.
+Colombia won the tournament by defeating France 3-1 in a penalty shoot-out in the final, after the match had finished in a 1-1 draw.
 James Rodríguez won the Meilleur joueur award for the most outstanding player of the tournament.

 Participant teams

 Venues

 The matches were played in these communes: